-This recipe is made with real chicken, chicken meal, lamb meal, and salmon meal, which not only meets his protein needs but is full of glucosamine and chondroitin which supports healthy bones and joints, which is important if he is particularly overweight or if he is an older pooch.
+Nutro’s recipe is made with real chicken, chicken meal, lamb meal, and salmon meal, which not only meets his protein needs but is full of glucosamine and chondroitin, which supports healthy bones and joints, which is important if he is particularly overweight or if he is an older pooch.
 The grains are brown and wholesome, which means that not only is it easier for him to digest, but it also doesn’t spike his sugar levels, which leads to a steady appetite rather than persistent hunger urges.
 Many online reviewers commented that after trying many weight management recipes, including Veterinarian prescription kibbles, this is by far the best and most effective they have tried.

-It is full of natural superfoods such as spinach, kale, carrots, coconut, blueberries, and apples to support his immune system, as well as flaxseed and Omega 3 fatty acids that promote a healthy coat and skin, so it doesn’t only assist his weight loss, but it also keeps him in good overall condition.
+Nutro is full of natural superfoods such as spinach, kale, carrots, coconut, blueberries, and apples to support his immune system, as well as flaxseed and Omega 3 fatty acids that promote a healthy coat and skin, so it doesn’t only assist his weight loss, but it also keeps him in good overall condition.
 It has the lowest fiber content on this list, which makes it a good option for those pooches who do not do well on a high-fiber diet.

 We love that this recipe is made with a blend of 15 superfoods, which means that he is still going to receive all of the vitamins and minerals that he needs.
 Nutro Ultra also makes this recipe for smaller breeds too.

-Orijen Fit & Trim High-Protein
+Orijen Fit & Trim High-Protein Review

 - First ingredient is fresh chicken meat.